tianle91/tianle91.github.io/_posts/2023-06-23-Docker for Linux casuals.md

 Once containers are created and running, you'll need to do some maintenance.
 - `docker ps` is a good way to find a list of containers and what they're running, as well as the ports they've exposed (you can't expose have multiple container exposing the same ports).
 - `docker logs` gets you the logs from containers.
 If you find that some containers are unexpectedly stopped or always restarting, you'd want to check the logs to figure out why.
-- `docker exec -it` is useful if you can't figure out why the container isn't working and you need to "go in" and figure out interactively what's going on.
-Typically you only need to do this if you're developing an image and can't replicate the issue on your development environment.
+- `docker exec -it` is useful if you can't figure out why the container isn't working, and you need to "go in" and figure out interactively what's going on.
+Typically, you only need to do this if you're developing an image and can't replicate the issue on your development environment.